VOTE YES on 1A

 Protecting Our Outdoor Spaces is the Easiest Way to Maintain Our Quality of Life

-HELP PROTECT PARKS, TRAILS, AND OPEN SPACE IN DOUGLAS COUNTY
+RESOURCES, AND OPEN SPACE IN DOUGLAS COUNTY

-Vote YES on 1A by November 8th!
+Vote YES by November 8th!

 YOU HAVE BENEFITED FROM THIS